 - Difficulty sleeping

 - Stress or anxiety

-Anger management is a type of therapy that uses cognitive-behavioral techniques so that the individual can learn to use cognition to control the anger, and therefore learn new behaviors.
-For example, if a person is prone to door slamming, breaking things, or hitting walls when angry, the therapist might have the individual explore the mental processes taking place and connect them with the slamming of a door, breaking of an object, or hitting a wall.
-It is fairly clear that when someone slams a door, they are closing someone out on the other side.
-That individual and not the door is the target of anger.
-Note: Target, not cause.
+Anger management is a type of therapy that often uses cognitive-behavioral techniques so that an individual can learn to manage their anger.
+For example, if a person is prone to slamming doors, breaking things, or hitting walls when angry, a therapist might have them explore the mental processes taking place and connect them with the action itself.
+It can be fairly clear that when someone slams a door, they are generally closing someone out on the other side.
+The target is usually that individual, not the door itself.

-No one can make another person angry.
-Actions may move a person to anger; however, anger is a choice, even when it is difficult to control.
-Even in toxic relationships, where the other party deliberately activates triggers, it is the responsibility of the individual to keep his or her cool.
+As your self awareness concerning your anger increases, you can also begin to learn that anger is not always certain.
+It might be considered a choice, even when it is difficult to control.
+In toxic relationships, in which the other party deliberately activates triggers, it can be the responsibility of the individual to keep their cool.

-Talking about these types of episodes allows the individual to see how anger has taken a front seat in how he or she conducts life.
-Once this happens, there will still be more work to do, and it will need to be done with conscious effort.
-There may or may not come a day when it will be easy, but at least having an awareness allows the individual to think before acting, and that can mean improved relationships and general well-being.
+Processing these episodes with an anger management therapist may allow the individual to see how anger has taken a front seat in how they conduct their life.
+Once this happens, there will generally still be more work to do, and it may need to be done with conscious effort.
+There may or may not come a day when it will be easy.
+But it's possible that anger management therapy helps build an awareness that can empower the individual to think before acting, and that can mean improved relationships with friends and family, as well as enhanced well-being.

-Long term anger problems such as intermittent explosive disorder or explosive anger disorder can cause anxiety disorders and depression, among other things.
-There are many physical, emotional, and other types of problems that can be caused or aggravated by unresolved anger issues.
-Some of these include:
+If unaddressed, intermittent explosive disorder can contribute to anxiety disorders and depression, among other mental health issues.
+There are many physical and emotional issues that can be aggravated by unresolved anger issues as well.
+Some of these can include: